jschadewald/KoLStats/README.md

 # KoLStats
-A shiny R application for determining probabilities related to www.kingdomofloathing.com
+A shiny R application for determining probabilities pertinent to the game [The Kingdom of Loathing](www.kingdomofloathing.com).